 Black should appear on the eye rims and eyebrows and may appear on the ears and tail tip.
 The more intensive the base color and the more distinct and even the brindling, the more preferred will be the color.

-Too much or too little brindling are equally undesirable.
+Too much or too little brindling is equally undesirable.
 White markings on the chest and toes, black-fronted, dirty colored brindles are not desirable.

 Additional Notes